NHM FIRST FRIDAYS 2023: April

 M.E.
 Pop-Ups | East Entrance—Welcome table | 5:30 PM & 7:30 PM

 Join one of our knowledgeable Museum Educators in a series of 30-minute pop-up presentations throughout the Museum to get some first-hand insights about our illuminating exhibits and vast collections.
-Meet the M.E.s at the Welcome Table located at the East Entrance.
+Meet the M.E.s at the top of the steps near the Welcome Table located at East Entrance.

 This Month's Featured Food Trucks